Generic Triviality of Automorphism Groups of Complete Intersections: Introduction

+In Section~\ref{sec:auto-ci}, we verify that these conditions hold for complete intersections of types presented in Theorem~\ref{theorem:main}.
+Given a family \(\pi\colon \mathcal{X}\to B\) of smooth complete intersections of fixed multidegree, the group scheme \(\Aut_B(\mathcal{X}, \mathcal{L})\) is finite over \(B\) if the corresponding moduli stack is separated.
+For non-ruled polarized varieties, the separatedness follows from the classical result of Matsusaka and Mumford's ~\cite{Matsusaka-Mumford:two-fundamental-theorems}.
+Remarkably, Benoist affirmed that separatedness holds for all complete intersection except the hyperquadrics~\cite{Benoist:separated-moduli-ci}.

+The interaction between and automorphism action on cohomology and the monodromy group plays a central role.
+A ``sufficient big'' monodromy group constrains automorphisms.
+For hyperplane sections, the monodromy action can be characterized using vanishing cycles of Lefschetz pencils~\cite[\S 4-5]{Deligne:Weil-I}.

+Verifying the faithfulness of the cohomological action by the automorphism group occupies the main part of Section~\ref{sec:auto-ci}.
+The highlight of Theorem~\ref{theorem:intro-criterion} is that it suffices to check faithfullness for a single fiber in the family.
+We therefore consider specific Fermat-type complete intersections~\eqref{equation:Fermat-eqs}, and show its cohomological action by the auromorphism is faithful.
+Lastly, the possibility of \(\mathrm{Aut}(X_{b}) \simeq \mathbb{Z}/2\mathbb{Z}\) is excluded by explicit computation in Proposition~\ref{proposition:no-invoultions} by assuming \(\mathrm{char}(k)\neq 2\).

-It is likely that conclusions in Theorem~\ref{theorem:main} can be strengthened.
-The assumption \(p\nmid d_1\) is indispensible for considering complete intersections of Fermat type.
-One may check the faithfulness property for other special complete intersections.
-For the cases of complete intersections that not covered in Theorem~\ref{theorem:main}, see Remark~\ref{remark:ci-quadric}.
+Our result in Theorem~\ref{theorem:main} may admit further enhancement.
+For instance, the assumption \(p\nmid d_1\) is indispensible for the smoothness of the Fermat-type complete intersections in positive characteristic.
+However, one may choose other examples of complete intersections to remove this constriant.
+For the types that not covered in Theorem~\ref{theorem:main}, see Remark~\ref{remark:ci-quadric}.

-The article~\cite{Chen-Pan-Zhang:auto-coh-ci} also confirmed the faithfulness of the cohomological action.
-The main difference is: they directly proved that a general complex complete intersection has no non-trivial automorphisms, then use this result to deduce all complex complete intersections have the faithfulness property; In contrast, we gain the generic triviality result by verifying the faithfulness property for a single smooth complete intersection.
+We note that~\cite{Chen-Pan-Zhang:auto-coh-ci} also established the faithfulness of cohomological action.
+While our conclusions are similar, the proof strategies diverge: they first prove that a general complex complete intersection has trivial automorphism group and deduce the faithfulness, whereas we prove the faithfulness directly for a specific class of complete intersections and then conclude the triviality of automorphisms for general members.

-The cohomological method may find applications that are not limited to complete intersections in projective spaces.
-One example is offered below:

-\begin{theorem}[= Theorem~\ref{theorem:general-type-hypersurface}] Let \(P\) be a smooth, complex projective variety.
-Let \(\omega_P\) be the canonical sheaf on \(P\), and let \(\mathscr{L}\) be a very ample invertible sheaf such that \(\mathscr{L} \otimes \omega_P\) remains very ample.
-Then, a general smooth section of \(\mathscr{L}\) has no non-trivial automorphisms. \end{theorem}